syncfusion-content/maui-docs/MAUI/Picker/dealing-with-header-and-footer.md

 ## Enable or disable header

-SfPicker allows enabling or disabling the header section by setting the `SfPicker.HeaderView.Height` property greater than 0.
-The default value of the `SfPicker.HeaderView.Height` property is 0.
+SfPicker enables or disables the header section by setting the `SfPicker.HeaderView.Height` property to a value greater than 0.
+The default value of the [Height](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Picker.PickerHeaderView.html#Syncfusion_Maui_Picker_PickerHeaderView_Height) property is 0.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}